linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 One interpretation of the hedge ratio is as a ratio of sensitivities to the underlying source of uncertainty.
 The sensitivity of operating profits is 200,000 per swing of .10 in the exchange rate.
 The sensitivity of futures profits is .10 per pound to be delivered per swing of .10 in the exchange rate.
 Therefore, the hedge ratio is 200,000/.10 = 2,000,000 pounds.

 We could just as easily have defined the hedge ratio in terms of futures contracts.
-Because each contract calls for delivery of 62,500 pounds (see Figure 23.2), the profit on each contract per swing of  $.10$  in the exchange rate is  $6,250.
-Therefore, the hedge ratio defined in units of futures contracts is$ 200,000 / 6,250 = 32 contracts, as we found above.
+Because each contract calls for delivery of 62,500 pounds (see Figure 23.2), the profit on each contract per swing of  $.10$  in the exchange rate is  \$6,250.
+Therefore, the hedge ratio defined in units of futures contracts is\$ 200,000 / 6,250 = 32 contracts, as we found above.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/6361c75c-7c74-4d6c-888c-4b31d441c5ca/d1e4d0c8f6314854aad6bf47206fd5e76b16778f69b4f214c7cd1105a230feb2.jpg)

 # Concept Check 23.2

 Suppose a U.S. importer is harmed when the dollar depreciates.
-Specifically, suppose that its profits decrease by  $200,000 for every$  .05 rise in the dollar/pound exchange rate.
+Specifically, suppose that its profits decrease by  \$200,000 for every$  .05 rise in the dollar/pound exchange rate.
 How many contracts should the firm enter?
 Should it take the long side or the short side of the contracts?

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/6361c75c-7c74-4d6c-888c-4b31d441c5ca/9364e73d07cebdb21a0662832b08b7ad6421ed4ce5df955a612a0d27d7667301.jpg)
 Figure 23.3 Profits as a function of the exchange rate